jrl-umi3218/DirectVisualServoing/README.md

 The directory resultat contains the outputs (desired, current and error images + desired and current poses along iterations + residuals + processing times)

-In the photometricVisualServoing.cpp, uncomment #define WITHROBOT and #define WITHCAMERA to use a real robot, for the former, and a real camera, for the latter.
+In photometricVisualServoing.cpp, defocusDirectVisualServoing.cpp source files, uncomment #define WITH_*_ROBOT, and #define WITH_*_CAMERA to use a real robot, for the former, and a real camera, for the latter, and comment them to use a fully simulated run.